freedomofpress/securedrop/docs/kernel_troubleshooting.rst

 First, you need to physically access each server.
 Power down the server (safely if possible), attach required peripherals (keyboard, monitor), and power the server back up.

-If you did not configure Google Authenticator for console access, you will need to use single user mode in order to login to each server.
+If you have access to the password for your admin user, you can use it to log into each server without the use of two-factor authentication, which was disabled for keyboard logins in SecureDrop 0.8.0.
+You may have saved the password in the KeePassX database on your *Admin Workstation*.
+If you do not have the password, you can boot into single user mode instead.

-Boot into Single-User Mode
+Boot into Single User Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. |GRUB in default state| image:: ./images/0.5.x_to_0.6/grub-in-default-state.png